Gananoque & The 1000 Islands

 With 1,864 islands and destinations on the mainland to visit, there are easily a thousand things to do in Gananoque and the 1000 Islands.
 A haven for outdoor adventurers, history and culture lovers, sunset seekers, daytrippers and holidaymakers alike, the region is as well known for its land-based activities as it is for its water ones.

-The best way to experience the 1000 Islands from the water is by hopping on a boat trip from Gananoque or Rockport.
+Get out on the water and explore by sea kayak with 1000 Islands Kayaking.
+Another great way to experience the 1000 Islands from the water is by hopping on a boat trip from Gananoque or Rockport.
 With the archipelago spanning over 80 km, it’d be pretty tough to kayak your way around it all — and this way you get to find out some info about what you’re looking at too.
 Although there are a few different itineraries, most cruises will take you past the famous Boldt Castle on Heart Island and Singer Castle on Dark Island, once home to the founder of Singer sewing machines.

 Well worth a visit, Ontario’s Thousand Islands National Park is a truly magical spot, with rugged shores and granite outcrops, beaches, camping, hiking and amazing viewpoints.
 Nearby, Wolfe Island, Howe Island and Amherst Island are also popular destinations for relaxing island getaways, with plenty of accommodation options and activities on offer.